translate/pootle/docs/developers/releasing.rst

 Create a working branch
 -----------------------

-It is extremely advisable to create a Pull Request with the changes necessary for the release.
+It is highly advisable to create a Pull Request with the changes necessary for the release.
 This means that it is best to create a working branch to clearly separate those changes from `master` branch, which can be altered while doing the release, and ease rebasing if needed.